jestjs/jest/docs/ExpectAPI.md

 Custom testers are called with 3 arguments: the two objects to compare and the array of custom testers (used for recursive testers, see section below).

+These helper functions and properties can be found on `this` inside a custom tester:

+#### `this.equals(a, b, customTesters?)`

+This is a deep-equality function that will return `true` if two objects have the same values (recursively).
+It optionally takes a list of custom equality testers to apply to the deep equality checks.
+If you use this function, pass through the custom testers your tester is given so further equality checks `equals` applies can also use custom testers the test author may have configured.
+See the example in the [Recursive custom equality testers][#recursivecustomequalitytesters] section for more details.

 #### Matchers vs Testers

 Matchers are methods available on `expect`, for example `expect().toEqual()`. `toEqual` is a matcher.
 A tester is a method used by matchers that do equality checks to determine if objects are the same.